fbpx

 What is the Social Innovation Challenge?

-The Social Innovation Challenge is a grant-funding and support programme that seeks innovative solutions to the most pressing challenges of our times.
+The Social Innovation Challenge (SIC) is a grant-funding and support programme that seeks innovative solutions to the most pressing challenges of our times.

 Every year, the process starts by listening to communities across Scotland to find out what social issues people care most about at that moment in time.
 We then announce a theme based on this insight, inviting Scotland’s most driven individuals to apply for the £50,000 grant award.

 We accept applications from anyone with an idea for a social enterprise project that can deliver a tangible, long-lasting, positive impact addressing the theme.
-In addition to the £50,000 grant, the winner receives wrap-around support for the duration of their award.

 What is the theme?